pawelniewie/pawelniewiadomski.com/_posts/2015-03-25-how-modularization-can-lead-to-poor-performance.md

 I believe this approach scales better, now we'll have to figure our how to combine it with the existing code and persistence framework.

-But in case you're starting from scratch you can try using [ActiveJDBC](http://javalite.io) which offers the same model for Java!
+But in case you're starting from scratch you can try using [ActiveJDBC](http://javalite.io) or [ActiveJPA](https://github.com/activejpa/activejpa) which offer the same model for Java!